etienne-martin/WebCrypto.swift/README.md

 ## Initialization vectors

 This method generates a 16-bit hex-encoded IV.
-Remember to never re-use an initialization vectors.
-Always generate a new IV every time your encrypt.
+Remember to never re-use an initialization vector.
+Always generate a new IV every time you encrypt.

 ```swift
 crypto.generateIv(callback: {(iv: String?, error: Error?) in